SystemOneZero/FreyTheBot/README.md

 To run this, you need to have a .env file setup with the right values<br>
 an api key from your prefered llm, and if not openai you need to change the api calls<br>
 if you prefer a different voice to read, you can look into the pay voices, the big ones, azure,google,whisper. or train your own neural voice.

+todo
+Fix the speech recog to work so methods aren't needed change the vc to be dynamically set.